jonyoung123/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to display lines containing a Pattern script to display lines that do not contain a pattern script to display all lines in a file starting with a capital letter
+script to display lines containing a Pattern script to display lines that do not contain a pattern script to display all lines in a file starting with a capital letter script to replace all charaters with some character